 Also, just a quick intro of peopleHum - peopleHum is an end-to-end, one-view, integrated human capital management automation platform, the winner of the 2019 global Codie Award for HCM that is specifically built for crafted employee experiences and the future of work with AI and automation technologies.
-We run the peopleHum blog and video channel which receives upwards of 200,000 visitors a year and publish around 2 interviews with well-known names globally, every month.

 Welcome, Jennifer, we’re thrilled to have you.

 Thank You.
 It's an honor to be here.
 I appreciate the opportunity to join you.

 So, the first question that I had for you, Jennifer was can you tell us a little bit about your journey that brought you to DisruptHR and Unbridled talent?

 Sure.
 I started my career way back in the day.
 I came out of university and chose a career in what was then called ‘personnel management’.
 That was pre-human resources or talent or people’s operations time.
 So, I really chose that thinking that that would be an opportunity in the organization to have influence and impact over most people that I could.
 I realized I couldn't be the CEO right out of the gate and probably not an executive or a VP.